The Soldier's Details

 - Saigon-Bangkok‐Singapore by aircraft, Singapore-Australia, no other details known.

-Soldier recovered from Saigon French Indo-China, Both Party
+Soldier recovered from Saigon French Indo-China, Both Party at the end of the war.

 Jack passed away aged 86yrs, August 1 2005, at Inglewood, WA.